Standard Bareboat Charter Conditions

 1. CONDITIONS OF PAYMENT

 1.1.
 The Owner will let the Yacht and the Charterer will charter the Yacht for the Agreed Charter Period in return for an agreed Charter Fee.
 The Charterer will be over 25 years of age.
-A non-refundable Booking Deposit equal to 20% of the Charter Fee must be paid to Sailaway Scotland Yacht Charter Ltd (“Sailaway”) by the Charterer in order to make any booking.
+A non-refundable Booking Deposit equal to 20% of the Charter Fee must be paid to Sailaway Scotland Yacht Charter (“Sailaway”) by the Charterer in order to make any booking.
 The 80% balance of the Charter Fee (together with any further amounts including in respect of racing insurance, where appropriate) must be paid by the Charterer not less than 60 days before the start of the Agreed Charter Period (the “Due Date”).

 1.2.
 In the event of the Charterer failing to pay the balance of the Charter Fee by the Due Date, the non-refundable Booking Deposit shall become the property of Sailaway and either:

-(b) if clear notice in writing from the Charterer of his cancellation of the charter has not been received by Sailaway or the Owner more than 60 days before the start of the Agreed Charter Period, then the Charterer will have to pay the full balance of the Charter Fee, but shall be entitled to find a replacement Charterer who is acceptable to Sailaway acting as Booking Agent for the Owner.
+(b) if clear notice in writing from the Charterer of his cancellation of the charter has not been received by Sailaway more than 60 days before the start of the Agreed Charter Period, then the Charterer will have to pay the full balance of the Charter Fee, but shall be entitled to find a replacement Charterer who is acceptable to Sailaway acting as Booking Agent for the Owner.

 1.3.
 The Charterer therefore must have appropriate travel and other insurance cover, which includes for any cancellation payment.